-\$200 Million Term Loan A Facility.
-Amendment No. 1 also provides for the Term Loan A, which has a maturity date of May 23, 2022.
-Borrowings bear interest at an annual rate equal to, at our option, either (i) LIBOR plus the applicable margin ranging from 1.50% to 2.35%, dependent upon our funded debt to total asset value ratio (as defined in the Credit Agreement) or (ii) a base rate as set in the Credit Agreement.
-At December 31, 2018, the interest rate on the Term Loan A was LIBOR plus 1.50%.
+Term Loan A Facility.
+Pursuant to the Credit Agreement, the Term Loan A was increased from \$200 million to \$300 million and the maturity date was extended to March 31, 2025.
+Borrowings bear interest at an annual rate equal to, at our option, either (i) LIBOR plus the applicable margin ranging from 1.35% to 1.90%, dependent upon our funded debt to total asset value ratio (as defined in the Credit Agreement) or (ii) a base rate as set in the Credit Agreement.
+At December 31, 2019, the interest rate on the Term Loan A was LIBOR plus 1.50%.
 Amounts borrowed under the Term Loan A that are repaid or prepaid may not be reborrowed.
-At closing, we drew down on the Term Loan A in full and proceeds were used to pay down a portion of the Revolver.
+At closing in 2017, we drew down on the Term Loan A in full and proceeds were used to pay down a portion of the Revolver.
+Net proceeds from the increase in the Term Loan A pursuant to the Credit Agreement were approximately \$94 million and, along with cash on hand, were used to repay \$100 million of the outstanding indebtedness under the Term Loan B.

-\$500 Million Term B Loan Facility.
-In May 2017, as part of the Credit Agreement discussed above, we increased the capacity under our previous \$400 million term loan B to \$500 million.
+Term Loan B Facility.
 The Term Loan B has a maturity date of May 11, 2024.
-Amendment No 2 reduced the interest on borrowings under the Term Loan B to an annual rate equal to, at our option, either (i) LIBOR plus 2.00% or (ii) a base rate as set in the Credit Agreement.
-At December 31, 2018, the interest rate on the Term Loan B was LIBOR plus 2.00%.
+The applicable interest rate margins on borrowings under the Term Loan B are, at our option, either (i) LIBOR plus 2.00% or (ii) a base rate as set in the Credit Agreement.
+At December 31, 2019, the interest rate on the Term Loan B was LIBOR plus 2.00%.
+In October 2019, we entered into four interest rate swaps with a total notional amount of \$350.0 million to fix the LIBOR portion of the interest rate, at rates between 1.2235% and 1.2315%, through May 11, 2023.
+We have designated these interest rate swaps as effective cash flow hedges.
 The Term Loan B amortizes in equal quarterly installments in aggregate annual amounts equal to 1.0% of the original principal amount of \$500.0 million, with the balance due at maturity.
 In addition, if for any fiscal year there is Excess Cash Flow (as defined in the Credit Agreement), an additional principal amount is required.
-As a result of Amendment No. 2, the commencement date for any Excess Cash Flow payments has been extended to December 31, 2019.
 Amounts borrowed under the Term Loan B that are repaid or prepaid may not be reborrowed.
-At closing of Amendment No. 1, we drew down on the Term Loan B in full.
-Net proceeds, after the repayment of the previous \$400 million and were used to pay down a portion of the Revolver.
-Amendment No. 2 did not change the maturity dates existing under the Credit Agreement or result in any increase or decrease in outstanding borrowings.

-As a result of the repricing of the Term Loan B in 2018, we wrote off \$2.0 million in deferred financing costs during 2018, which are included in interest expense in the accompanying consolidated statement of operations.
-At December 31, 2018, \$491.3 million in borrowings were outstanding under the Term Loan B.
+At closing in 2017, we drew down on the Term Loan B in full.
+The Credit Agreement did not change the maturity date or applicable margin on interest rates for the Term Loan B. At December 31, 2019, \$386.3 million in borrowings were outstanding under the Term Loan B.